Risk Management Structure

-The Committee identifies major risks that could have a serious impact on our business performance, confirms the validity of response measures to major risks, and gives instructions on what additional measure should be considered to our departments that oversee risk and each department.
+The Committee identifies major risks that could have a serious impact on our business performance, confirms the validity of response measures to major risks, and gives instructions on what additional measure should be considered to our departments in charge of an individual risk and each business division.

-When it comes to risk oversight, the departments that oversee risk draft and promote response measures for our Group as a whole by coordinating with our various departments.
-These departments that oversee risk include the Corporate General Affairs Division, Personnel Division, Corporate Finance & Planning Division, Corporate Production Management & Engineering Division, Corporate Research & Development Division, Information Systems & Data Processing Department, Global Procurement Division, and more.
+When it comes to risk oversight, the departments in charge of an individual risk draft and promote response measures for our Group as a whole by coordinating with our various departments.
+These departments include the Corporate General Affairs Division, Personnel Division, Corporate Finance & Planning Division, Corporate Production Management & Engineering Division, Corporate Research & Development Division, Information Systems & Data Processing Department, Global Procurement Division, and more.

-Each operating department, which includes the sales departments, plants, research and development departments, and more at our Company and our group companies, take various different measures to properly manage risks that arise in the course of performing the duties of their sections and their company as part of their essential duties.
+Each business division, which includes the sales departments, plants, R&D departments, and more at our Company and our Group companies, take various different measures to properly manage risks that arise in the course of performing the duties of their sections and their company as part of their essential duties.